New York's 87th State Assembly district

 New York's 87th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Democrat Karines Reyes since 2019.

 Geography

+2010s-present

 District 87 is located in The Bronx, comprising portions of Parkchester, West Farms and Castle Hill.
 A portion of Bronx Park, containing the Bronx Zoo, is within this district.

+The district is overlapped by New York's 14th and 15th congressional districts, as well as the 32nd, 33rd and 34th districts of the New York State Senate and the 13th, 15th, 17th and 18th districts of the New York City Council.